How to Visit the Coral Coast on a Budget

 Fijian Cultural Activities

 These resorts also immerse guests into the Fijian culture with kava ceremonies, a staple of the Fiji islands where new visitors share a narcotic drink with villagers (or in this case, the resort staff).
-The most authentic version of this is when actually visiting a village through a guided village tour or a homestay in a village, so be prepared with some yaqona (kava root) to present as sevusevu (a gift).
-For information is available in our Fiji Village Etiquette: What to Do When Visiting a Fijian Village.
+The most authentic version of a kava ceremony is when actually visiting a village through a guided village tour, such as Off-Road Cave Safari, Sigatoka River Safari or the Biausevu Waterfall Tour with Go Local Fiji.
+You can also visit a village independently, Fijians are very welcoming, but you’ll need to be prepared with some yaqona (kava root) to present as sevusevu (a gift).
+For more information, see Fiji Village Etiquette: What to Do When Visiting a Fijian Village.

 Finally, these resorts also come alive at night with traditional Fijian song and dance known as “meke”.
 This is a captivating experience that is sure to lift the spirit!